 Read the Bible slowly to gain a better understanding.

 - Thank God for every good gift, and let Him know that you are observant of His generosity in your life.
-God will not shy away from continuously blessing you if He knows you are aware of His awesome gestures.
+God will not shy away from continuously blessing you if He knows you are aware of His incredible gestures.
 (James 1:17)

-- Eat and exercise regularly, to feel energized and confident, regardless of your mood.
+- Eat and exercise regularly to feel energized and confident, regardless of your mood.